diskerror/EFI/README.md

   * VirtualSMC.kext

 # Results
 Works with MacOS 14.3 Sonoma with USB ports mapped.
-Wi-Fi is not working.
+Wi-Fi and Bluetooth are not working.
 Nothing is over-clocked.
 The system does *not* recognize the Apple Watch for unlocking.

 # License
 This project is a combination of others' licenses.
 See those projects for licensing.